shiva/blog-posts/post/2016-02-10-battle-of-the-generators.md

 Hugo edged out Hexo: It has a few features that look promising and is a bit more fun to hack.
 It is written in go and this make it ideal.
 I am switching to Go as a primary language for my hacking needs.
 A lot of issues, and about 3000 forks is a good opportunity to contribute to a larg-ish project in go!

 The choice is made.
 Now to move the herd.
 I have the daunting task of migrating 300+ posts that were originally posted on different blog engines of the past: blogger, wordpress, and octopress and finally jekyll.

-In subsequent posts, I will write about a small tool I have built to help with fixing YAML frontmatter after converting posts from html to markdown.

 [^1]: Slow is relative.
 I have about 300+ posts, and rendering them into HTML using jekyll, takes a few minutes.